 What we don’t: No free shipping.

 Owned by Backcountry.com, Steep & Cheap essentially is a massive showroom of limited-quantity discounted gear from major brands like Patagonia, The North Face, Arc’teryx, and more.
 Often, these are past-season items or colors and sizes that weren’t selling well, but the deals are impressive nevertheless at around 30 to 60% off most products.
 A good section to monitor is their Current Steals, with items even more deeply discounted, and we like the intuitive site layout and ability to filter by brand, price, and even color.
 You also can sign up for price alerts on any product, which triggers an email to you when the cost drops.
-We have bargain-hunting friends who swear by Steep & Cheap and we understand why.
+For reference, we have bargain-hunting friends who swear by Steep & Cheap and can certainly understand why.

 Visit SteepandCheap.com